Friday, March 4, 2016

 Boat Design of the Month.
 March 2016.

-Regularly or not, I will introduce boats that have been very influential in my life.
-Having studied 55 years of yacht designs since a very young age as you can imagine, I have been all over the place and like to these days to R& D's the source and for sure coming with my own, very own interpretation and hopefully improvements that I have learnt, it seems for ever as a Professional Yacht Designer.
+- Regularly or not, I will introduce boats that have been very influential in my life.
+Having studied 65 years of yacht designs since a very young age, as you can imagine, I have been all over the place and like to these days to R& D's the source and for sure coming with my own, very own interpretation and hopefully improvements that I have learnt, it seems forever as a Professional Yacht Designer.
 The first one is Oceanus.

-If you do not know this sailboat, you have not dug out one of the Masters; William Garden, who passed away a few years ago.
-A long life, a multitude of projects built in all kind of shapes and forms,
+- If you do not know this sailboat, you have not dug out one of the Masters, William Garden, who passed away a few years ago.
+A long life, a multitude of projects built in all kinds of shapes and forms,

 Garden designed Oceanus for his own use, designed on the floor of a house he was building on his private island.
 The drawings developed into a sailboat 60' long x 12' in the beam x 6'-8" draft and with a sail area of 1000 sq/ft.

-Below is what I believe the first write-up about the boat inside the 1955 Yachting Magazine, with well defined intention, method and execution.
+- Below is what I believe is the first write-up about the boat inside the 1955 Yachting Magazine, with well-defined intention, method, and execution.

-Immediately, you can see that she is a very personal sailboat.
-The accommodation is limited to a couple and in an essay by garden about a later re-design sent to Wooden Boat Magazine, there were few changes.
+- Immediately, you can see that she is a very personal sailboat.
+The accommodation is limited to a couple, and in an essay by Garden about a later redesign sent to Wooden Boat Magazine, there were a few changes.
 So it must have worked well.
-Bill kept the boat for twelve years and after a long period of neglect she was destroyed.
+Bill kept the boat for twelve years, and after a long period of neglect, she was destroyed.

-She would be a beautiful concept to revive, so I endeavour the design Gardenia, a modern up to date version on the steps of William Garden with all due respect.
-A while back I introduced Gardena a steel version of the same boat with a transom stern.
-This time I went back to the original Oceanus with the double ends and destined to be built with wood.
+- She would be a beautiful concept to revive, so I endeavour the design Gardenia, a modern, up-to-date version of the steps of William Garden, with all due respect.
+A while back, I introduced Gardena, a steel version of the same boat with a transom stern.
+This time, I went back to the original Oceanus, with double ends, and it was destined to be built with wood.

-The changes I made are in line with a more modern approach; longer waterline, an increase in the beam and flatter sections all the way fore and aft.
-Oceanus had a lovely stern, but made silly by hollowing the shape and therefore with loss in performance and bearing.
-I kept the draft to the same depth.
+- The changes I made are in line with a more modern approach: longer waterline, an increase in the beam, and flatter sections all the way fore and aft.
+Oceanus had a lovely stern, but was made silly by hollowing the shape, and therefore, with loss in performance and bearing.
+I kept the draft at the same depth.

-I did not modify the cockpit nor the pilothouse; I like the old fashion look of the later.
-The cockpit is large for longing and open to maneuver.
-The stern has enough length to accept a hard bottom tender.
+- I did not modify the cockpit, nor the pilothouse; I like the old-fashioned look of the latter.
+The cockpit is large for landing and open to maneuver.
+The stern has enough length to accept a hard-bottom tender.

 No comments: